Ingimarsson/colorvote/docs/intro.rst

 Electronic voting machines have been used in many elections, but they face the same problems as before, and may introduce new ones.
-For example there have been issues with counting machines not counting correctly and voting machines that sometimes flip the vote.
+For example there have been issues with counting machines not counting correctly, and voting machines that sometimes flip the vote.

 .. image:: https://media2.giphy.com/media/3orif1zS11iWKhUJpK/giphy.gif